Thunderbird Entertainment: Molly of Denali

 In June 2020, Molly of Denali was awarded a George Foster Peabody Award for excellence in broadcasting in 2019.

 In September 2020, Molly of Denali was presented with the 2020 Television Critics Association award for "Outstanding Achievement in Youth Programming" during the 2019 season.

-In February 2021, WGBH, Atomic Cartoons and PBS KIDS won a Kidscreen Award with Molly of Denali in the inaugural Best Inclusivity category.
+In February 2021, WGBH, Atomic Cartoons and PBS Kids won a Kidscreen Award for Molly of Denali in the inaugural Best Inclusivity category.

 The Last Kids on Earth

 In July 2020, The Last Kids on Earth, produced by Atomic Cartoons, won the Emmy Award for Special Class Animated Program.

-In July 2020, it was also announced that The Last Kids on Earth won four Leo Awards including:
+In July 2020, it was also announced that The Last Kids on Earth had won four Leo Awards: